bavly/Monitoring-Service-Start-Guide/README.md

    Do not think about save these data in Database will be hassel for you to mange it, every time or 1 hour There are some services doing that like https://www.datadoghq.com/ ,  https://newrelic.com/

+# Third we will talk about Network layer.

+- I see if you need to monitor Netowrk layer between routers & switches use product called Solarwind very effcient. https://www.solarwinds.com/ gives you full sight about your network lagging & latency

+# Security layer

+- It depends about type of data you safe, some tools will be helpfull like. cisco apollo alto application will be good enough, if you want to trak your internnal servers traffic.